genital warts on the penis, vulva, or around the anus

 by burning them with a low-voltage electrified probe.

-clinic.
+a clinic.
 The injection of a numbing medicine (local anesthetic) is usually used for pain control.
 Medicine that causes

 unconsciousness (general anesthetic) may be used